 - (a) A person who knowingly fails, by false statement, misrepresentation, impersonation, or other fraudulent means, to disclose a material fact used in making a determination as to the qualifications of to determine whether that person is qualified to receive aid or benefits under a state or federally funded federally funded assistance program; or who knowingly fails to disclose a change in circumstances in order to obtain or continue to receive under a program aid or benefits to which he or she is not entitled or in an amount larger than that to which he or she is entitled; or who knowingly aids and abets another person in the commission of any such act shall be punished as provided in section 143 of this title. - (b) A person who knowingly uses, transfers, acquires, traffics, alters, forges, or possesses; or who knowingly attempts to use, transfer, acquire, traffic, alter, forge, or possess; or who knowingly aids and abets another person in the use, transfer, acquisition, traffic, alteration forgery, or possession of a food stamp, food stamp identification Supplemental Nutrition Assistance of this title.
-For the purposes of this section, the value of an authorization to of this title.
-For the purposes of this section, the value of the additionation to purchase food stamps shall be the difference between the coupon allotment and purchase rood stamps shan be the difference between the coupon another and the aniquet paid by the recipient for that allotment. the univalit paid by the recipient for that unotinent.
+For the purposes of this section, the value of an authorization to or this title.
+For the purposes of this section, the value of the authorization to any choose found atomics shall be the difference between the course all atment and purchase food stamps shall be the difference between the coupon allotment and the amount paid by the recipient for that allotment